ch-stark/acmgitopsblogs/applicationsetsinanynamespace.md

 metadata:
   name: gitops-addon
 spec:
-  addOnMeta:
-    displayName: GitOps Addon
-    description: Installs and configures OpenShift GitOps for the pull model.
   installStrategy:
     type: Placements
     placements:
-    - name: placement-enable-gitops-addon # The Placement we will create next
+    - name: placement-enable-gitops-addon
+      namespace: open-cluster-management
-      namespace: open-cluster-management # A common namespace for shared placements Create the Placement for the Addon:
+Create the Placement for the Addon:
-This Placement selects the clusters where the gitops-addon will be enabled.
+This Placement selects all managed clusters to install the addon on.
 Create placement-addons.yaml:

 YAML